 We offer a complete range of screening, diagnostic, treatment and follow-up services in our Vestal office locations, including mammography, ultrasonography, stereotactic biopsy, ultrasound biopsy, cytopathology, lymphedema services and lab services.
 Our staff includes on-site radiologists, cytopathologists, nurse practitioners, technologists and other experts in the early detection of breast cancer.

-To schedule a mammogram in Norwich, Sidney or Walton, call the phone numbers below:
+To schedule a mammogram, call the phone numbers below:

 UHS can provide you with the latest 3D technology for breast cancer screening

 As part of our ongoing commitment to you, we are proud to offer 3D mammography the latest in breast cancer screening, available right here at the UHS Breast Center.

 A 3D mammogram consists of multiple breast images taken in just seconds to produce a 3D image.
 The doctor looks through the tissue one millimeter at a time seeing detail in a way never before possible.